grepcats/piglatin/README.md

 ## Specs
-The program does nothing to non-alphabetical characters, since they do not contain consonants or vowels.
+XThe program does nothing to non-alphabetical characters, since they do not contain consonants or vowels.
 Example Input: 3
 Example Output: 3